APS-USAXS/usaxs-ipython/examples/custom_loop.md

    such as `/share1/USAXS_data/2019-06/`)
 1. Among the other `import` statements, add: `import usaxs_support.surveillance`
 1. Any commands you execute at the outer level of this file will be run each time the file is imported or reloaded.
+(Only write functions or define constants.)

    Do not execute anything at the outer level.
 1. In that file, create a function that will be your new bluesky plan.